hroptatyr/finner/README.md

 Detects all kinds of entities in financial news texts, like ISINs, FIGIs (BBGIDs), monetary values, date and time stamps, etc.

-Unlike the NERs from the big NLP packages this is rule based and hence the false positive rate is low while the false negative rate is zero.

 Red tape
 --------